Pink's theory of Hodge structures and the Hodge conjecture over function fields: Mixed A -motives

 \begin{proof} The first assertion follows from Anderson~\cite[Lemma~2.7.2 and 2.10.4]{Anderson86}.
 For the second assertion observe that $\Lambda(\ulM')=\ker\bigl(\id-\tau\colon M'\otimes_{A_{\BC}}\CO(\FC_\BC\setminus\Disc)\to M'\otimes_{A_{\BC}}\CO(\FC_\BC\setminus\Disc)\bigr)$.
 Since the map $\id-\tau$ is surjective by \cite[Proposition~6.1]{BoeckleHartl} the snake lemma proves the exactness of the sequence $0\to\Lambda(\ulM')\to\Lambda(\ulM)\to\Lambda(\ulM'')\to0$. \end{proof}

+\begin{remark} If a mixed $A$-motive $\ulM$ is uniformizable, then all filtration steps $W_\mu\ulM$ and factors $\Gr^W_\mu\ulM$ of the weight filtration of $\ulM$ are uniformizable by Lemma~\ref{Lemma2.3}.
+Therefore, $\ulM$ could equivalently be called a \emph{uniformizable mixed $A$-motive} or a \emph{mixed uniformizable $A$-motive}. \end{remark}

-\begin{theorem} The category $\AUMotCatIsog$ of uniformizable $A$-motives up to isogeny and its rigid tensor subcategory $\AMUMotCatIsog$ of mixed uniformizable $A$-motives up to isogeny are neutral Tannakian categories over $Q$ with fiber functor $\ulM\mapsto \Hodge^1(\ulM)$. \end{theorem}
+\begin{theorem} The category $\AUMotCatIsog$ of uniformizable $A$-motives up to isogeny and its rigid tensor subcategory $\AMUMotCatIsog$ of uniformizable mixed $A$-motives up to isogeny are neutral Tannakian categories over $Q$ with fiber functor $\ulM\mapsto \Hodge^1(\ulM)$. \end{theorem}

 \begin{proof} By Propositions~\ref{PropUnifAMotive} and \ref{PropPure}\ref{PropPure_g}, $\AUMotCatIsog$ and $\AMUMotCatIsog$ are closed under taking tensor products, internal homs and duals, contain the unit object $\UOne(0)$ for the tensor product, and $\ulM\mapsto \Hodge^1(\ulM)$ is a faithful $Q$-linear tensor functor, which is exact by Lemma~\ref{Lemma2.3}.
 Moreover, $\Hodge^1(\ulM)$ is finite-dimensional for any uniformizable $A$-motive $\ulM$ by Lemma~\ref{LemmaUniformizable}\ref{LemmaUniformizableB}.
 As strictly full subcategories of the $Q$-linear abelian category $\AMotCatIsog$ also $\AUMotCatIsog$ and $\AMUMotCatIsog$ are $Q$-linear.
-Let $f:\ulM\to\ulN$ be a morphism in $\AUMotCatIsog$.
+Let $f\colon \ulM\to\ulN$ be a morphism in $\AUMotCatIsog$.
 Then the kernel, cokernel, image and coimage of $f$ in $\AMotCatIsog$ are uniformizable by Lemma~\ref{Lemma2.3} and belong to $\AUMotCatIsog$.
 Therefore, $\AUMotCatIsog$ and $\AMUMotCatIsog$ are abelian. \end{proof}

 This theorem allows to associate with each (mixed) uniformizable $A$-motive $\ulM$ an algebraic group $\Gamma_\ulM$ over $Q$ as follows.
 Consider the Tannakian subcategory $\llangle\ulM\rrangle$ of $\AUMotCatIsog$, respectively $\AMUMotCatIsog$ generated by $\ulM$.
 By Tannakian duality \cite[Theorem~2.11 and Proposition~2.20]{DM82}, the category $\llangle\ulM\rrangle$ is tensor equivalent to the category of $Q$-rational representations of a linear algebraic group scheme $\Gamma_\ulM$ over $Q$ which is a closed subgroup of $\GL_Q(\Hodge^1(\ulM))$.